P.S. 384

 Please keep the following items at home and do not bring them to school: Pokemon cards, toys, slap bracelets, laser pointers, candy, hot beverages, large sums of money, expensive accessories (jewelry, scarves, etc.), make-up and hair products, permanent markers, electronics, etc. These items are distracting, difficult to identify ownership when lost, could be broken, and may be confiscated as necessary.
 This list may change throughout the school year in response to changing trends and issues that arise.

-We encourage teaching children to be responsible for his/her belongings, including their backpack, coat, lunchbox and supplies.
+We encourage teaching children to be responsible for his/her belongings, including their backpack, coat, and lunchboxes.
 However, we know that sometimes items turn up without their owners!
 Please label the items your child brings to school, from school supplies, to sweaters, and lunchboxes.
 Any items found without a label will be placed in the Lost in Found.
 Please check the Lost and Found periodically for missing items.
 We will empty the Lost and Found three times a year and items will be donated to charity.

-To extend the love of learning outside of school, as well as build responsibility, students will bring books from the classroom library, as well as curriculum materials, home with them.
+To extend the love of learning outside of school, as well as build responsibility, students will bring books from the classroom library, School Library, and curriculum materials, home with them.
 Students should work to ensure that they bring materials to and from school in a responsible way.
-Classroom library books are most likely one of a kind in that classroom, so please be sure to return books so that others can share in the joy of reading!
-As for curriculum materials, if an item is lost, we cannot guarantee that we have additional copies to replace it.
-Let’s help our children develop good habits for treating materials respectfully and responsibly, while continuing to extend learning beyond the school day.
+We will also share our library expectations with children throughout the school year.

 To celebrate children’s birthdays, we will have once celebration at the end of each month for all of the birthdays of that month.
 Our PTA will support with this with pencils, bookmarks, etc., for all children to support equity and inclusion.
 Please do not arrive at the school unexpected with large quantities of food, candy, etc.